 Surrender Option A participant is entitled to make a surrender offer to Alaris at any time to dispose of and surrender his RSUs to the Corporation, for an amount (not to exceed fair market value) specified by the participant.
 Subject to any required regulatory approval, Alaris may accept such offer but is not obligated to do so.
 RSUs surrendered under a surrender offer that is accepted are deemed to be terminated and cancelled and upon payment of the surrender amount to the participant, all further rights to the participant under the RSUs cease.
-Anti-Dilution Provisions The Board has authority to make appropriate adjustments in the number of Common Shares under any granted RSUs to give effect to adjustments in the number of Common Shares resulting from subdivisions, consolidations, exchanges or reclassifications of the Common Shares, the payment of stock dividends by Alaris, or other relevant changes in the capital of Alaris.
+Anti-Dilution Provisions ne Board has authority to make appropriate adjustments in the number of Common Shares under any granted RSUs to give effect to djustments in the number of Common Shares resulting from subdivisions, consolidations, exchanges or reclassifications of the Common hares, the payment of stock dividends by Alaris, or other relevant changes in the capital of Alaris.
 Transfer RSUs cannot be assigned or transferred by any participant.
 Change of Control Upon a change of control, the vesting of an executive's RSU may be accelerated at the discretion of the Board.
 Assignment of RSUs RSUs are not assignable or otherwise transferrable.
 Plan Changes The Board may amend, modify or terminate the RSU Plan at any time provided that any changes are consented to by any applicable regulatory bodies, including the TSX and, where required, by Shareholders.
-Changes are subject to shareholder approval where such change: 1) increases the number of Common Shares reserved for issuance under the RSU Plan; 2) extends the term of an RSU under the treasury component of the RSU Plan held by an insider; 3) increases the maximum number of securities that may be issued to insiders; 4) permit a participant to transfer or assign their RSUs; 5) amend the amendment provisions of the RSU Plan; 6) do anything else which requires shareholder approval.
-From 2014 through the date hereof, the following amendments were made to the RSU Plan: 1) April.
-2014 Amendments: a) Adding an annual limit for grants to each non-employee director of Alaris of \$150,000 in grant date fair value, provided that the maximum annual equity award value for each non-employee director under all equity compensation plans shall not exceed \$150,000; b) adding a limit on the number of Common Shares that may be reserved for issuance to non-employee directors at any time pursuant to outstanding RSUs equal to 0.5% of the issued and outstanding Common Shares; c) adding a limit on the maximum number of Common Shares available for issuance under the RSU Plan equal to 2.0% of the issued and outstanding Common Shares; and d) adding a restriction on increasing the limits in (a) through (C) without shareholder approval.
-July, 2014 Amendments: a) Removing the requirement to pay mandatory Dividend Equivalents on outstanding RSUs.
-3) April, 2017 Amendments: a) The aggregate number of Common Shares that may be reserved for issuance under the RSU Plan was reduced to 1.25% of the total outstanding shares (down from 2.0%), along with certain consequential changes necessary to give effect to the foregoing reduction in the reserve maximum.
+Changes are subject to shareholder approval where such change: increases the number of Common Shares reserved for issuance under the RSU Plan; extends the term of an RSU under the treasury component of the RSU Plan held by an insider; increases the maximum number of securities that may be issued to insiders; permit a participant to transfer or assign their RSUs; amend the amendment provisions of the RSU Plan; do anything else which requires shareholder approval.
+From 2014 through the date hereof, the following amendments were made to the RSU Plan: April, 2014 Amendments: Adding an annual limit for grants to each non-employee director of Alaris of \$150,000 in grant date fair value, provided that the maximum annual equity award value for each non-employee director under all equity compensation plans shall not exceed \$150,000; adding a limit on the number of Common Shares that may be reserved for issuance under the RSU Plan equal to 2.0% of the issued and outstanding Common Shares; and adding a limit on the maximum number of Common Shares available for issuance under the RSU Plan equal to 2.0% of the issued and outstanding Common Shares; adding a limit on the maximum number of Common Shares available for issuance under the RSU Plan equal to 2.0% of the issued and outstanding RSUs.
+July, 2014 Amendments: Removing the requirement to pay mandatory Divident Equivalents on outstanding RSUs.
+April, 2017 Amendments: Removing the requirement to pay mandatory Divident Equivalents on outstanding RSUs.